Can Both Parties Be at Fault in a Car Accident?

 Last Updated on

 When you get into a car accident with another driver, your car insurance will take steps to determine who is at fault in the accident.
 Typically, the party who is deemed responsible uses their liability insurance to cover the other party’s car repairs and medical bills.
 However, determining fault in a car accident isn’t always black and white.
 There are many instances where more than one party is at fault for an accident.
+There are instances where the fault is shared.
 Here’s what you need to know about multi-party accidents, how insurance companies define fault, and what happens if both parties are at fault.

 How Does Partial Fault Work?

 In most states, both parties can be found at fault for a car accident.
 Both parties’ insurance companies will examine the evidence and reports after the accident and will work together to assign a percentage of fault to each party.
 For example, it may be determined that one party is 70 percent at fault and the other party is 30 percent at fault.
 Each party will then receive the opposite percentage of the final insurance payout.
 For example, if you were determined to be 30 percent at fault for the accident, you will receive 70 percent of the final payout, and vice versa.
 However, in some states, you will not be eligible to receive a payout if you are found to be more than 50 percent at fault for the accident.

 It’s very common for both parties to be found equally at fault, which means both parties can collect a payout.
 In this case, the payout is usually half of the amount of the damages for each party.
 However, it’s very common for both insurance companies to negotiate back and forth to settle on an appropriate amount for both parties.
 This is often done by calculating the total cost of the accident for both parties and then using multipliers to determine a final amount.

 What Happens in the No-Fault States?